 Lawrence Ferlinghetti, famed SF poet and painter, founded City Lights Bookstore in 1955.
-He was a publisher of many poets through the City Lights Pocket Poets Series, including Allen Ginsberg, Jack Kerouac, William Carlos Williams, Julio Cortázar, and more.
-The store served as a famous gathering place for many Beat poets and continues to be a San Francisco legend!
+He published many poets through the City Lights Pocket Poets Series, including Allen Ginsberg, Jack Kerouac, William Carlos Williams, Julio Cortázar, and more.
+The store served as a famous gathering place for many Beat poets and continues to be a San Francisco legend.
 Find a wide range of books from both major publishers and smaller specialty ones, about topics including poetry, translation, fiction, politics, history, music, and much more.

 Location: 261 Columbus Ave

 This popular bookstore helmed by Christin Evans has been an SF staple in the Haight-Ashbury neighborhood since 2007.
 They stock an excellent selection of reads including new releases and classics, and Evans works to reimagine the role of independent bookstores in their communities with her involvement in local organizations.

 Location: 1727 Haight St